jwood000/RcppBigIntAlgos/README.md

 ### Factor More Than Just Semiprimes

-If you encounter a number that is a product of multiple large primes, the algorithm will recursively factor the number into two numbers until every number is part is prime.
+If you encounter a number that is a product of multiple large primes, the algorithm will recursively factor the number into two numbers until every part is prime.

 ```r
 threePrime195bit <- prod(nextprime(urand.bigz(3, 65, 97)))